-In the first month of release Move Mood has had 1,480 downloads.
+In the few months of release the Move Mood app has had over 5,000 downloads.
 Feedback comments include:

 “This has helped me a lot.
 It’s just nice being organized about tasks and then getting an award, I really like it.”

-We worked co-collaboratively with young people to develop Move Mood.
-The co-collaborative workshops with young people explored desired outputs, user journeys, visual concepts, security/privacy, user experience, and tone of voice.
+The Move Mood app was developed co-collaboratively with young people.
+Co-collaborative workshops with young people explored desired outputs, user journeys, visual concepts, security/privacy, user experience, and tone of voice.

-The clinical content of Mood Move was created by a Clinical Psychologist and the app underwent a clinical safety assessment with a range of clinicians including a GP, Adolescent Psychiatrist, family therapist and Clinical Psychologists.
+The clinical content of the Move Mood app was created by a Clinical Psychologist and the app underwent a clinical safety assessment with a range of clinicians including a GP, Adolescent Psychiatrist, family therapist and Clinical Psychologists.

 stem4 consistently monitors user feedback via emails, social media and reviews on the App Store/Google Play.

-Move Mood is an app which can be used on IOS, Android or tablets/laptop devices.
-The content is downloaded the first time the user opens the app and then cached.
+The Move Mood app is an app that can be used on iOS and Android devices.
+The content is downloaded the first time the user opens the Move Mood app and then cached.
 It can still be viewed and used offline.

 Activity is logged to present the user with the following information: